 With the exception of EU/EEA citizens, all foreigners working in Norway must have a residence permit that gives them the right to work in Norway.
-This also applies to remote work.
+As a general rule, this also applies to remote work when you are in Norway.

-It is considered remote work when you work for a Norwegian or foreign employer off-site (e.g. from a hotel, a home or similar).
-This also applies if you are self-employed in Norway or abroad.
+It is considered remote work when you work for a Norwegian or foreign employer off-site (e.g. from a hotel, a home or similar), or with business activities in Norway or abroad.

-This implies that you cannot, for example, work for your employer in your home country while you are in Norway on a visit or holiday, regardless of whether you are on a visa-free stay or if you have a visitor visa.
+This implies, for example, that you cannot, as a general rule, work for your employer in your home country while you are in Norway on a visit or holiday.

 Did you find what you were looking for?